 Some injuries or damage to your vehicle may take time to become visible.
 When this happens, your insurance company may dispute if those things are related to the crash.
 With the passage of time, other factors could have caused your injuries or damage.

 If you’ve been hit by an uninsured driver, your insurance company may have a deadline to file a claim.
 It’s important to file as soon as possible.
 A seasoned car accident attorney is familiar with the deadlines imposed by insurance companies and the tactics they will try to use to make you settle for less.

 Once filed, your insurance company will work to verify the other driver does not have insurance.
 In doing so, they may also seek an official statement from the driver.
-That statement could be crucial to your case, and that’s why the team at the law office of Andrew R. Lynch, P.C. will work with your insurance company to get a copy, along with all other records.
+That statement could be crucial to your case, and that’s why the team at the law office of The Lynch Law Group will work with your insurance company to get a copy, along with all other records.

 What impact will the crash have on my insurance?